 If you're used to working with a monthly budget and don't know what average daily budget to set, you can try a couple of things:

-- After entering keywords as you build a new campaign, as you set up your first ad group, you'll be shown traffic forecasting data (estimated clicks and costs) for your selected keywords, bid, and daily budget.
+- After entering keywords as you build a new campaign, as you set up your first ad group, you'll be shown traffic forecasting data (estimated clicks and costs) for your selected keywords, bid, and average daily budget.
 You can adjust your bids, budget, and keywords based on this data or try out your current settings and make changes later based on their performance.

 - You can take the monthly target you'd like to reach and divide by 30.4 (the average number of days in a month).